 We are selective in what we send.
 If an event is on the front page of every newspaper, we assume that subscribers will learn about it without our help.
 We will send out material that adds depth or breadth.
 For example, health law scholars (along with everyone else) saw the headlines about the first Zika infections in Florida.
-We sent to the GallagherFYI-HealthLaw list a link to the Lancet's Zika Virus Resource Centre and CQ Report on Mosquito-Borne Disease (CQ Researcher is a UW-restricted database).
+We didn't need to share the front-page stories, but we sent to the GallagherFYI-HealthLaw list a link to the Lancet's Zika Virus Resource Centre and CQ Report on Mosquito-Borne Disease (CQ Researcher is a UW-restricted database).

 We all receive a lot of email, so the GallagherFYI lists try to make it easier to deal with.